whymarrh/morse-code-keyboard/readme.md

 To build from this source, Ant, the JDK, and the Android SDK are all required.
 (It's just like building any other Android app.) **I am assuming you have your phone connected via [ADB][3], and have the SDK preconfigured.**

-1. Download a [tarball][2] or [zipball][1] of the source.
-2. Unpack the archive to any location of your choosing, e.g. `/tmp/`.
-3. Change into said directory via `cd`.
-3. `android update project -p .` to create the local properties file.
+1. `android update project -p .` to create the local properties file.
-4. Run `ant debug` to create the packages.
+2. Run `ant debug` to create the packages.
-5. `adb -d install ./bin/MorseCodeKeyboard-debug.apk` will install to the connected physical device.
+3. `adb -d install ./bin/MorseCodeKeyboard-debug.apk` will install to the connected physical device.

 Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
 Select the checkbox beside *Morse code* and accept the warning.
-Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
-All done.

-# Installing without building #

-To install the Morse code keyboard using the included `.apk` file, first ensure that *Unknown Sources* is selected from the *Settings > Application* menu.
-This will allow you to install packages not from the Android Market (Google Play).

-1. [Download the package][4] from your Android device.
-2. Open the downloaded package, and choose install.

-Once the `.apk` file has been installed, open *Settings > Language and Keyboard* on your device.
-Select the checkbox beside Morse code and accept the warning.
 Select the *Input Method* preference option and choose *Morse code* to change to the new keyboard.
 All done.

 # The behaviour of the  delete (DEL) key #